osisoft/Edge-Data-Store-Docs/Beta2/Health/Health.md

 ### Storage device status

-The DeviceStatus dynamic type includes the following values, which are logged in a stream with the id Storage.{machinename}.DeviceStatus.
-The stream is linked to the Storage Health static stream: {machinename}.Storage.
+The DeviceStatus dynamic type includes the following values, which are logged in a stream with the id "Storage.{machinename}.DeviceStatus".
+This stream is linked to the Storage Health static stream "{machinename}.Storage".

 | Type         | Property |  Description     |
 |--------------|----------|------------------|